jackdewinter/pymarkdown/docs/extensions/pragmas.md

 must occur after that parsing and before the linter is executed, as pragma commands may affect which rule violations are emitted by the linter.
 If there are any errors processing the pragma commands, errors will be reported.
-These errors, which should look very similar to rule violations, will be raised for the failing pragma command.
-Similar to how rule violations are handled, pragma processing errors should not prevent further processing of other pragma commands and the linter pass itself.
+These errors, which should look similar to rule violations, will be raised for the failing pragma command.
+Like how rule violations are handled, pragma processing errors should not prevent further processing of other pragma commands and the linter pass itself.